lixiangyun/RESFCONF_doc_ZH_CN/README.md

    There are two extensibility mechanisms built into RESTCONF:

-   o  protocol version
+   -  protocol version

-   o  optional capabilities
+   -  optional capabilities

    This document defines version 1 of the RESTCONF protocol.
 If a future version of this protocol is defined, then that document will